Zach Bauchou betting profile: Sony Open in Hawaii - PGA TOUR

 Bauchou's advanced stats and rankings

-- Bauchou posted negative averages across all Strokes Gained categories in his past five tournaments, with his Off-the-Tee performance averaging -0.405.
+- Based on his past five tournaments, Bauchou struggled with his overall game, posting a -1.563 Strokes Gained: Total average.

-- His Approach the Green performance averaged -0.089 in his past five starts, while his Around-the-Green game averaged -0.459.
+- His putting proved to be his biggest weakness over his last five starts, with a -0.593 Strokes Gained: Putting mark.

-- Bauchou's putting has been a particular challenge, averaging -0.593 Strokes Gained: Putting over his past five tournaments, contributing to an overall -1.563 Strokes Gained: Total average.
+- Bauchou also faced challenges around the greens, recording a -0.459 Strokes Gained: Around-the-Green average in his past five tournaments.

 All stats in this article are accurate for Bauchou as of the start of the Sony Open in Hawaii.